MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_salesinvoiceline_delete.md

 ---

 # Delete salesInvoiceLines
-Delete a sales Invoice line object from Dynamics 365 for Financials.
+Delete a sales invoice line object from Dynamics 365 for Financials.

 ## HTTP request
 ```